top of page

 On our way back, we stopped at the Rio On Pools, a series of granite pools shaped over centuries by the flowing river.
 The pools are connected by small waterfalls and surrounded by lush greenery, creating an idyllic spot for swimming and relaxing.
 I took a quick dip, but as clouds gathered and the temperature dropped, we spent most of our time wandering along the pools, soaking in the tranquil atmosphere.

 As the day wound down, we returned to Blancaneaux Lodge for a final stroll around its picturesque grounds.
-With happy hour in full swing, we grabbed cocktails from the bar and wandered through the extensive vegetable garden that supplies fresh produce to the lodge’s restaurants.
-We also visited the stables, where the resident horses greeted us warmly.
-Given more time, we would have loved to try the garden tour and cooking class offered at the lodge.
+With happy hour in full swing, we grabbed cocktails from the bar and wandered through the extensive grounds of the property.

 The Mountain Pine Ridge Forest offers a distinct and enchanting environment unlike anywhere else in Belize.
 Experiencing its beauty while staying at the luxurious Blancaneaux Lodge was a privilege I’ll never forget.
-If you’re planning a visit to this remarkable destination, feel free to reach out—I’d love to share tips or help with recommendations!

 Comments